rbeeger/epigraver/Readme.md

 path to it if you made any adjustments to your Homebrew configuration.
 You'll need it in the next step.

 ### Commands
-In the preference pane for screensavers open the preferences for Epigraver and there the **Commands** tab.
+In the preferences pane for screensavers open the preferences for Epigraver and there the **Commands** tab.

 ![Commands Configuration](assets/configuration_commands.png)